The Feast of St. Benedict

 PRAYER OVER THE OFFERINGS

-By following his example in seeking you,
+by following his example in seeking you,

-Grant this through Christ our Lord.
+Through Christ our Lord.

 PRAYER AFTER COMMUNION

-who have received this pledge of eternal life.
+Having received this pledge of eternal life,

-By following the teaching of St. Benedict,
+that, attentive to the teaching of Saint Benedict,

 The Liturgy of the Hours